DavidMcLaughlin208/PixelSorting/docs/index.md

 **Revert Changes** : This button essentially loads the latest version of the file you have open.
 So if you load an image and sort it and then Revert it, the original file will be reloaded.
 If you sort an image and save it and then press Revert Changes nothing will happen since it will reload the last saved version (which is already open)

 **Sorting Parameter** : Brightness (Default), Hue, Saturation.
-Parameter which determines how pixels are compared when sorting.
+Parameter which determines pixel characteristic to compare when sorting.

 **Lower Threshold** : The lower part of the threshold window when sorting pixels.
 If the sorting parameter is set to Brightness then if a pixel is to be considered for sorting it must have a Brightness value above the value of Lower Threshold